denten-books/plain-text/1-chapter.md

 impulses" at varying time intervals.
 In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
-The printing mechanism is further "arranged to to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].
+The printing mechanism is further "arranged to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].
 The interpreting relays transform time intervals into a "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
 Initially, the telegraph prints to "transmit intelligence."
 But the authors also understand that the varying time intervals could also signify other information, meant to actuate a variety of devices.

-By the middle of they patent they describe their telegraph as a general "controlling medium," which can power everything from typesetting machines to more general "sunflower switches."
+By the middle of their patent, they begin to describe their telegraph as a general "controlling medium," which can power everything from typesetting machines to more general "sunflower switches."
 "Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," the authors conclude [@bumstead_telegraphy_1916, 12].
-For the automated telegraph control code and the message are one.
-The mechanism interprets some signal as figure and character and other signals as control code affecting the internal mechanical configuration of the device.
-The first type of code holds "significance" for humans and the second for the mechanism itself.
+For the automated telegraph, control code and the message are one.
+The mechanism interprets some signals as figure and character and other signals as control code affecting the internal mechanical configuration of the device.
+The first type of code holds "significance" for humans, where the second for the mechanism itself.
 It is "transmitting intelligence" in a sense of externalizing machine states and "interpreting" in the sense of mechanical reconfiguration of internal parts.

-Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that function as a Turing machine with little modification.
+Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that functions as a Turing machine with little modification.
 The automated telegraph, driven by ticker tape, and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium,